 Where did we stay while in Singapore?

 During this trip to Singapore we decided to stay at Jayleen 1918 Hotel.
 We do not have a direct affiliation with this property, therefore we can review it in an unbiased manner.
-The staff were super friendly and our room was clean, albeit a bit small.
+The staff was super friendly and our room was clean, albeit a bit small.
 The breakfast was great for the price included in our booking.
 It’s only about 200 meters to the Clarke Quay MRT Station making its location ideal.
 At the time of writing it had a score of 7.4/10 based on 403 verified guest reviews.

 How to find the cheapest room in ‘expensive’ Singapore?

 We’ve had the best results with these three sites: www.agoda.com (large selection and solid prices), www.booking.com (excellent customer services and cancellation policies) and www.hotelscombined.com (the world’s best price comparison site).
-I have created links to their respective property lists for Singapore to save you some time:

 Top Rated Properties in Singapore Based on Verified Guest Reviews